Resume Tips

 • Mid-Career (4-10 years): Strongly aim for one page.
 This is your prime zone to showcase impact.
 Be ruthless in editing early career bullet points.

-• Senior / Executive (10+ years): One to two pages is standard.
+• Senior or Executive (10+ years): One to two pages is standard.
 The first page should be a powerhouse of your most recent and relevant leadership achievements.

-• Academic / Federal Applications: These are exceptions, often running 3+ pages (CVs, federal resumes).
-See our guide to federal resume templates.
+• Academic or Federal Applications: These are exceptions, often running 3 or more pages (CVs, federal resumes).

 This directly affects your resume length.
 The standard rule is 10-15 years maximum for most careers.
-Include older roles only if they're highly relevant to the target position.
+Include older roles only if they are highly relevant to the target position.
 The space is better used for recent, impactful achievements.
-For a detailed guide, see our article on how far back your resume should go.

 Does ATS Software Care About Resume Length?